Who we are

 Hands On Instruction.

 We instruct students directly through hands-on classes with an instructor who leads them through the exercises and answers and guides their interactions.
 We don't just give our instruction and hope that the students will get it, instead we seek understanding and discussion about the topics and when we're done we seek feedback and use that to shape our future classes.

 Promoting Leadership, By Example.

 We seek to promote our students to become teachers and leaders themselves by focusing on group activities and pairing more-experienced students to help their less-experienced team mates.
 We also seek to teach the concept of "show, don't do" where students demonstrate and instruct other students rather than taking over their computer physically and doing a task for a fellow student -- once that student knows what and how to do something they can show someone else and they can contribute to the team.

 Computer Science, Not (Just)

 We seek to teach the fundamentals of computer science rather than just how to write computer programs.
 Computer programming, or coding, is a skill that computer scientists, among others, use to get computers to perform the tasks they need and focuses on learning and applying a chosen computer programming language on a particular computer platform.
 Computer science encompasses the fundamental algorithms, theories, problems and solutions that are often realized by writing computer programs.
 Computer science is founded in philosophy, mathematics, psychology and statistics -- to name a few of the many applied techniques and processes.
-We discuss real-world problems and then talk about possible solutions and follow that path towards solutions and then look for better or different solutions and discuss the trade-offs associated with each -- it's part philosophy and part pragmatic analysis and that's what makes it such an interesting applied science.
+We discuss real-world problems, talk about possible solutions, follow different paths and look for better or different solutions, all the while discussing the trade-offs associated with each.
+It's part philosophy and part pragmatic analysis and that's what makes it such an interesting applied science.